Kinvey/backbone-sdk/README.md

 To use the SDK, sign up for Kinvey if you have not already done so.
 Go to the [sign up](https://console.kinvey.com/#signup) page, and follow the steps provided.

 ### 2. Install the SDK
-You can install the module using npm:
+You can install the package using npm:

 ```bash
 npm install kinvey-backbone-sdk --save